How (And Why!) Students Can Find a Mentor

 Take Advantage of Your Scholarships — and Pay it Forward!

 Scholarships provide money for college, of course — but that’s not all they provide.
-At Scholarship America’s 2019 Partner Summit, we heard from both students and scholarship providers how important mentoring and community-building are to making a real impact.
+At Scholarship America’s most recent Partner Summit, we heard from both students and scholarship providers how important mentoring and community-building are to making a real impact.

 For example, the prestigious Coca-Cola Scholars Foundation doesn’t just match students with mentors.
 They’ve built an entire platform where their 6,000 Coca-Cola Scholars can meet, match and start discussions.
 With thirty years of alumni all gathered in one place, it’s a powerful way for scholarship recipients to connect with mentors at all stages of their education and careers.